-On June 7th, 2023, the Bank of Canada (BoC) announced it was raising its interest rate to 4.75%.
-This announcement comes after a short pause in hikes.
+On July 12th, 2023, the Bank of Canada (BoC) announced it was raising its interest rate to 5%.
+This comes only weeks after its early June decision to raise it to 4.75%.
+This brings borrowing costs to a level Canadians have not seen in 22 years.

 Why is this happening?